adam-rms/website/docs/user-guide/business/business-settings.md

 ![Public site settings](/img/tutorial/businesses/settings-publicSite.png)
 *AdamRMS public site settings*

-Currently, there are two widgets available:
+Currently, there is one widget available:

-- **Asset List and Seearch** - This shows a list of assets that are available for hire.
 - **Crew Vacancies** - This shows a list of crew roles that are currently vacant.

 You can enable different pieces of information to be shared from the Public site settings page for each of these widgets.

 ## Project Types
 ---
 Project types are a way to change what elements of [Projects](./../projects/overview) are available to each project.
 AdamRMS provides a “Full Project” by default which has all elements enabled.